anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ![50 State Case Trends](/images/Case_Trend_All_50_States.png)

-Nearly identical case patterns across fifty states is hardly an indicator of a government capable of influencing the course of the virus.
+Highly similar case patterns across fifty states is hardly an indicator of a government capable of influencing the course of the virus.
 Instead, [research](https://medicalxpress.com/news/2021-01-global-analysis-covid-seasonal.html) published in Evolutionary Bioinformatics shows that case counts and mortality rates are strongly correlated with temperature and latitude.
 This is the concept known as “seasonality,” which, once recognized, largely explains the failure of the past year's NPIs.

-After recognizing seasonality as one of the driving factors behind case fluctuations, it is very likely that we will start speaking of "covid season" as pragmatically and cautiously as we speak of "flu season."
-A helpful visual of what covid season might look like can be found [here](https://twitter.com/hold2llc/status/1358658394564009985?s=21).

 Meanwhile, we can look at seasonally congruent regions to see whether or not varying degrees of behavioral mandates have had any noticeable impact on cases.
 What we find, thanks to seasonality, is that regardless of the timing or existence of mask mandates and other behavioral mandates, similar regions tend to follow similar case growth patterns.